department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-10-26_Component Testing Best Practices for VFS Apps.md

 ## Background

 VA Platform teams have seen requests from VFS engineers for additional guidance on testing their React applications.
 Platform engineers have also observed that many VFS applications do not meet the highest standards in their application tests.
-In manay cases, teams are not taking advantage of powerful new tools which would help them write shorter but more thorough tests.
+In many cases, teams are not taking advantage of powerful new tools which would help them write shorter but more thorough tests.
 These tools are already available in the platform, but teams are not aware or are reluctant to use them.

 ## Motivation